 Zero waste drink options

 - Coffee – Head straight to your local roasters with your own bags or containers for beans or coffee.
 Hawke’s Bay has a few roasters, including Switch Coffee in Napier, Hawthorne Coffee in Havelock North, and Bay Espresso in Hastings.
-Alternatively, get beans ground at Bin Inn or check out Trade Aid because their coffee comes in compostable packaging.
+Alternatively, get beans ground at Bin Inn or, if you like instant coffee, check out Trade Aid because their instant coffee comes in home compostable packaging.

 - Tea – get loose tea leaves from Cornucopia Organics, 221 Heretaunga St East, Hastings; Moshims Discount Hastings, 505 Heretaunga St West, Hastings; and The Essential Apothecary, 201 Heretaunga St East, Hastings.